Blog

-Misconfigurations: The Unforced Errors Of Cybersecurity
+Misconfigurations: The Unforced Errors of Cybersecurity

 If you’ve ever played tennis, you know about unforced errors.
 These are points given up by a player’s own blunder, rather than by the skill of their opponent.
 In security we see the same thing, only they’re called ‘misconfigurations.’
 These are errors – our fault, and completely preventable – that didn’t need to happen and create holes in our defenses.
 I’m going to dive a little deeper into these admin-side errors and investigate what we can do as security practitioners to clean up our game.